In California, the deadline to register to vote for any election is 15 days before Election Day, so please register early!

 The California Motor Voter program is making registering to vote at the Department of Motor Vehicles (DMV) more convenient.
-Eligible applicants completing a driver license, identification (ID) card or change of address transaction online, by mail or in person at the DMV will be automatically registered to vote by the California Secretary of State, unless they choose to opt out of automatic voter registration.
-For more information, visit California Motor Voter
+Eligible applicants completing a driver's license, identification card, or change of address transaction online, by mail, or in person at the DMV will be automatically registered to vote by the California Secretary of State, unless they choose to opt out of automatic voter registration.
+For more information, visit California Motor Voter.

 How to Cancel My Registration

-If you are currently registered to vote in California and would like to cancel your voter registration, you can complete the California Voter Registration Cancellation Request Form (PDF) and submit it to your county elections office.
-If you have any questions, you can contact the Lake County Registrar of Voters office office or the Secretary of State's Voter Hotline at (800) 345-VOTE (8683).
+If you are currently registered to vote in Lake County and would like to cancel your voter registration, you can complete the California Voter Registration Cancellation Request Form (PDF) and return it to the Registrar of Voters office at 255 N Forbes Street, Lakeport, CA 95453.

 Voter Registration Drives